shipyardapp/Shipyard-Documentation/docs/blueprint-library/databricks-sql-warehouse/databricks-sql-warehouse-upload-file-to-table.md

 ## Overview

-Quickly upload a file from Shipyard to a SQL table in Databricks.
+Quickly upload a file from Platform to a SQL table in Databricks.

 __Recommended Setup__

 This should be used immediately after downloading data from another source.
 Although they are not required in order to connect, it is recommended that you provide the `Catalog` and the `Schema` that you will query.
 By not doing so, the connection will resort to the defaults and the uploaded table will reside there.

 The recommended approach is to provide the volume where the uploaded file will be staged, then copied into the target table.
-Shipyard will remove the staged file after successfully copying into the target.
+Platform will remove the staged file after successfully copying into the target.
 It is also recommended to use one volume per schema, though this is not strictly enforced.
-If the volume provided does not exist, Shipyard will create it.
+If the volume provided does not exist, Platform will create it.

 Additionally the [match type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/) selected greatly affects how this Blueprint works.